 Adults usually cost less than puppies, but successful show dogs can be quite expensive.

-Don’t forget that buying your new dog isn’t the any expense.
+Don’t forget that buying your new dog isn’t the only expense.
 You’ll also need to make sure that you have all the supplies that are required to take care of them.

 This includes food for your Pomeranian, treats, bowls, toys, a kennel, a bed, a leash, a collar, a harness, a tag, potty training supplies, basic grooming supplies, cleaning supplies, and any storage and organizational items you need for all these things.
 In addition, you need to make sure your home is puppy-proofed before they arrive.

 All told, taking care of your Pomeranian during the first year of their life can an additional $1,000 to $1,700 on top of the cost of the dog itself.
 Where in this range you’ll fall depends on the cost of supplies and healthcare.
 It also depends on where you live, as well as, which particular supplies you purchase.
 There’s a wide variety of products available among dog food, bedding, toys, and other supplies.